Saturday, September 9, 2023 | 10 a.m.-1 p.m.

 Caricature portraits | 11 a.m.-1 p.m.

-Be sure to stop by the Drawn by Drew table on the upstairs walking track for a free caricature portrait that's sure to bring out your inner personality.
+Be sure to stop by the Drawn by Drew table upstairs in the cafe lounge area for a free caricature portrait that's sure to bring out your inner personality.

 Vanderbilt at MNPS Health Care Centers